-A new generation of recruiting management systems promises to reduce human bias.
+A generation of recruiting management systems promises to reduce human bias.
 These systems use machine learning and big data to discover what they claim are the best candidates.
-They use data, not intuition or first impressions, to recommend candidates for interviews.
+They use data, not intuition or impressions, to recommend candidates for interviews.

 This takes applicant tracking systems well beyond resume keyword scanning.
 To make their assessments, these systems use historical data, including past hiring decisions, as well as data on the candidates, to determine what constitutes a successful employee.
 The goal is to find patterns in this data.

 A hiring manager, for instance, might believe that a job requires a particular skill, but recruiting management software may discover that this hasn't been true for the firm's top-performing employees.
 This result may be counterintuitive, but it's based on data.
 It means the qualifications the employer thought were needed may include some false assumptions.
 This may be a particular problem for the tech industry.

 "A lot of times, these tech companies have traditionally focused on a very narrow candidate pool," said Ji-A Min, chief data scientist of Toronto-based Ideal, which makes what it terms a "recruiting automation system."

 One thing tech firms sometimes do to narrow their candidate pools, Min said, is to favor graduates of certain universities or people who work at a competitor.
 Ideal's system works to widen these candidate pools and looks at those who match the qualifications.

 Bias is an issue generally in candidate selection, but especially in the tech sector.
 Last year, the White House, under President Barack Obama's administration, concluded that diversity in science, technology, engineering and math has "been undermined, at least in part, by systemic barriers," and "prominent among these are both implicit and explicit biases," it said in a report.
 Implicit bias is also referred to as unconscious bias.